USDA-FSA/fsa-design-system/guides/accessibility/forms.md

 > Reads both labels indicated by the `aria-labeledby` attribute.

-> Screen Reader reads input as: "Car Please enter Make and Model.
-Edit text."
+> Screen Reader reads input as: "Car please enter Make and Model edit text."

 #### With aria-describedby pointing at `carmakedescription`